-No documentary stamp tax is imposed on the subsequent sale or disposition of the Fourth Tranche Bonds, trading the Fourth Tranche Bonds in a secondary market or through an exchange, provided that such sale or disposition does not constitute a renewal or extension of maturity of the Fourth Tranche Bonds or carried with it a renewal or issuance of new instruments in the name of the transferee to replace the old ones.
-However, if the transfer constitutes a renewal or extension of the maturity of the Fourth Tranche Bonds, documentary stamp tax is payable anew.
+No documentary stamp tax is imposed on the subsequent sale or disposition of the First Tranche Bonds, trading the First Tranche Bonds in a secondary market or through an exchange, provided that such sale or disposition does not constitute a renewal or extension of maturity of the First Tranche Bonds or carried with it a renewal or issuance of new instruments in the name of the transferee to replace the old ones.
+However, if the transfer constitutes a renewal or extension of the First Tranche Bonds, documentary stamp tax is payable anew.